jiajiagao1231/electrooptical-materials/README.md

 ### Step-by-Step Guide

 1. **Activate DFT-Turbomole**
-    - After setting up `UnpackMol`, double-click on `DFT-Turbomole` to activate it.
+    - After dragging `DFT-Turbomole` to the windown, double-click on `DFT-Turbomole` to activate it.

 2. **Configure Parameters**
     - Click on the Wano icon to display the parameters (refer to Figure 7).